GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 If the MC_JOIN frame refers to an MC_KEY Sequence Number that the client has not yet received, the client SHOULD send an MC_STATE frame with State DECLINED_JOIN and Reason Code UNSYNCHRONIZED_PROPERTIES.

+The payload data rate of a channel MUST NOT exceed the Max Rate advertised in MC_ANNOUNCE over any five-second interval.
+A client that observes a channel exceeding its Max Rate SHOULD leave the channel and send an MC_STATE frame with State LEFT and Reason Code MAX_RATE_EXCEEDED.

-If the actual contents sent in the channel violate the advertised properties from MC_ANNOUNCE, clients SHOULD leave the channel and send an MC_STATE frame with State LEFT and Reason Code LIMIT_VIOLATION.
+If channel traffic violates another property advertised in MC_ANNOUNCE, the client SHOULD leave the channel and send an MC_STATE frame with State LEFT and an appropriate Reason Code, using LIMIT_VIOLATION when no more specific Reason Code applies.

 After processing an MC_LIMITS frame, if the set of channels that the client is currently requested to join no longer fits within the client's current limits, the server MUST send MC_LEAVE frames for one or more channels.
 For this purpose, the requested set includes channels for which the server has sent MC_JOIN and has not received an MC_STATE frame with State LEFT, DECLINED_JOIN, or RETIRED.